 Ucities is a social platform and marketplace dedicated to local startup ecosystems.
 Our mission is to connect Startup People and to help build flourishing local startup communities both online and in person.
 Supporting this mission is the strong belief that startups are the foundation and future of economic growth for everyone.

-Ucities was founded by Luke Henningsen and Adam Radly in 2018.
-Luke is a well-known serial recruitment entrepreneur and angel investor based in Melbourne Australia who operates in the Australian startup sector and Adam is an international tech entrepreneur, philanthropist, venture investor and philosopher.
-They founded Ucities to help develop the ‘connectedness’ and communication flow for startups when they came to the realization that, as a community, startup ecosystems were not well-serviced by existing social networks.
+Ucities was founded by Luke Henningsen, Adam Radly and Virginia Henningsen in 2018.
+Luke is a well-known serial recruitment entrepreneur and angel investor based in Melbourne Australia who operates in the Australian startup sector; Adam is an international tech entrepreneur, philanthropist, venture investor and philosopher and Virginia is an experienced Organisational Psychologist, HR Director and advisor on psychological assessment and organisational performance to top tier corporates, fast growth tech businesses and high-profile sporting organisations.
+They founded Ucities to help develop the ‘connectedness’ and communication flow for startups when they came to the realisation that, as a community, startup ecosystems were not well-serviced by existing social networks.

 To grow, startups need to hire great people, but they struggle to stand out on job boards, lack internal recruitment resources and can’t justify the expense of external recruiters.
 On the other side, prospective employees interested in startups struggle to stay informed about or to engage with promising startups.
 Ucities solves these problems: